by Tony Gjokaj February 23, 2020 4 min read

 There are various types of creatine, although Creatine Monohydrate has been studied the most.
 For this reason, we researched the three types of creatine in this section.

 Many people assume Ethyl Ester is one of the more superior creatine on the market, mainly because of just a few studies stating it is absorbed fairly well.
-A study found the opposite result, however.

-Based on this, there isn’t sufficient evidence supporting Creatine Ethyl Ester.
+However, there isn’t sufficient evidence supporting Creatine Ethyl Ester.
 This is not to say that it is not a good type of creatine; we just need more information on this creatine.

 HCL is another form of creatine that has been popularized based on its solubility: it dissolves fast.